Aureliana Alberici: Political career

 She was elected to the Senate of the Republic as a representative for the constituency of Bologna (III)–Imola in the 1987 general election.
 She was a member of the committee on public education and cultural heritage.
 She was also a member of the commission for the library and the parliamentary committee for the general direction and supervision of radio and television services.
 She was re-elected in the 1992 general election, where she remained a member of the committee on public education and cultural heritage.
 She became a member of the Democratic Party of the Left (PDS) on 27 April 1992 and was a member of the steering committee from 11 May 1992 to 14 April 1994.
 She was re-elected for a third time in the 1994 general election, where she remained a member of the committee on public education and cultural heritage.
 She became a member of the Progressive Federative Group on 18 April 1994 and was a member of the steering committee from 27 May 1994 to 8 May 1996.
 She also served on the parliamentary commission of inquiry into terrorism in Italy and the causes of the failure to identify those responsible for the massacres.

+Personal life

-She was married to the founder of the PDS, Achille Occhetto.
+She was the third wife of the founder of the PDS, Achille Occhetto.